dakshvanshaj/flights-price-prediction-mlops/docs/MLOps/dvc.md

 dvc init
 ```

-The primary configuration involves setting up a remote storage location, which in this project is an Blackblaze b2 S3 bucket.
+The primary configuration involves setting up a remote storage location, which in this project is a Backblaze B2 S3-compatible bucket.

 ### 2.2.
 Dynamic Remote Configuration